flyingtoaster0/flyingtoaster0/_drafts/keyboard-matrix.md

 Now that we can detect button presses, but we still have a problem: any keyboard is likely to have significantly more keys than its microcontroller has input pins.
 To support as many keys as we need, we will need to build a keyboard matrix.

 In a keyboard matrix, the microcontroller's inputs are arranged in *m* rows, and are connected to *n* columns of outputs.
-The inputs are by default, pulled to "1" by the internal pull-up resistor.
+The inputs are by default, pulled to "1" by each one of their internal pull-up resistors.
 The states of the buttons are checked by cycling through the outputs, and setting one of them to "0" at a time.
 When a button in an active column is pressed, the input that the button is connected to will be pulled to "0", indicating to the microcontroller that a key was pressed.
 Pressing a button in a column that is inactive (i.e. its output is "1") will do nothing, because the input is also already "1".

 ![alt text](/assets/numpad_keyboard/keyboard_matrix_1_row.png)

 In the example above, we have a single input with *n* outputs.
 The outputs will be cycled through, "taking turns" being "0".
 Given that we have only one input, the key event to fire is determined entirely by the current state of the outputs.

-- describe the m*n matrix
 We can also add as many rows as we have available inputs.
 The logic works as it did before; we cycle through the outputs, but now that we have more rows, we must check the state of every input each time an output is set to "0".

 The result is *m* * *n* possible key events.